Gaussian Processes

 ## extract the predictors

-The model below, over 70 points, is the slowest model we’ve seen so far and takes about 1 minute on my (Andrew’s) laptop.
+The model below is the slowest model we’ve seen so far and takes about 5 minutes to run on my laptop.

 gp_example_pred_2D <- stan_model(